 If your third-party lawsuit is successful, you will recover more than you could have through workers’ compensation.
 But you cannot recover twice for one accident, so you will have to repay the insurance company for your medical treatment and wage replacement benefits.

-If you were injured in a workplace accident in the mid-Hudson Valley region of New York state, call on (845) 414-8482 for advice and representation from a dedicated and experienced workplace accident injury lawyer.
+If you were injured in a workplace accident in the mid-Hudson Valley region of New York state, call on (845) 414-8482 for advice and representation from a dedicated and experienced Dutchess County workplace accident injury attorney.
 Representing injured workers throughout New York State.